DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 31](images/40_electrum_31.png)

 The wallet should now load.
-Go to `Tools>Load Transaction>From QR code` Scan the QR code on your phone.
+Go to `Tools>Load Transaction>From QR code`.
+Scan the QR code on your phone/camera.

-This should bring up the same Transaction Window that you had on your main OS.
+This should bring up the same Transaction Window that you had on your main computer/OS.
 If you get an error, check that the Electrum version is the same in Tails as on your main computer.

 Start by first clicking “Sign”.
 That should Sign the transaction.
 Then click the QR-code:

 ![Electrum 32](images/40_electrum_32.png)

 Take a photo of the QR-code with your phone.

 You can now close Electrum and Tails (we won’t be using it anymore).
 Remove both USB flash drives from the computer to close Tails and delete all sensitive information.

 Go back to your main computer and open your multi-sig wallet in Electrum.
 Go to `Tools>Load Transaction>From QR code` and scan the last QR-code.
 You might have to start Zbar and select a camera for the camera to work (and it might be slow to start, so try 2-3 times).

 *Note*, if you are using another way to scan the QR-codes.
 Scan the QR-code outside of Electrum.
 In Electrum, go to `Tools>Load Transaction` and paste the text.

 That should bring up the transaction window.

 Connect one of your hardware wallets and click sign.
 Follow the instructions on your Hardware Wallet, control the address and the amount, and sign the transaction.

 If you are using Hardware Wallet B to sign, you’ll probably get a message like this: